 The buttons have a nice tactile feel to them, and that honesty goes a long way in proving a premium feel even though it might seem trivial at first.
 If you can afford this over the budget options, there is not reason to not go for it.

-- Ergonomic 1:1 scale replicas: sidestick and throttle quadrant inspired by the flight controls found...
+- Ergonomic replicas: sidestick and throttle quadrant inspired by those found on iconic Airbus...

 The Thrustmaster TCA Officer Pack Airbus Edition is an even better option but it has not been released yet.
 It is up for pre-order in some European countries though so might want to place an order if you are good to wait.

 Rudder pedals are needed for yaw movement.
 It is possible to assign yaw to some other axis (like the twist on your stick) or even normal buttons but unless you are on a very tight budget, I highly recommend rudder pedals.
 The linked article has some in-depth rudder reviews.
 Or you can just see the top recommendations here:

 Best Joystick/ Yoke/ HOTAS for Microsoft Flight Simulator (2021)August 4, 2020